arjepsen/FreeBrewie-SOM/Docs/Brewie_SOM_Platform_Notes_2026-06-22.md

 - `/opt/brewie/brewie_app` is installed and owned by `brewie:brewie`
 - `brewie` is in the required `dialout` and `video` groups

+Observed 2026-06-26 state:
+- the tracked unit in `Deploy/Systemd/brewie.service` has been installed on the SOM
+- `brewie.service` starts `/opt/brewie/brewie_app`
+- `Main PID` is `brewie_app`, not `hello.sh`
+- the target screen comes on through the service-started app
+- journal output shows `HEARTBEAT` transmit and `STATUS_REPORT` receive under systemd

 Practical rule:
-- early bring-up is still done manually first
-- service integration comes after manual behavior is proven
+- manual runs remain useful as the first test for a newly copied binary
+- the normal appliance startup path is now the managed `brewie.service`

 Current service integration note:
-- the next service test is to replace the placeholder unit with the tracked unit in `Deploy/Systemd/brewie.service`
+- service autostart is proven with the tracked unit in `Deploy/Systemd/brewie.service`

 ---